hackle/blog-rust/raw/stringly-typed.md

 While it's generally accepted to stop at the `Enum` solution and feel pretty good about ourselves, we dug a bit deeper to reach the realisation that being `stringly-typed`, or using `Enum` naively can indicate inadequate modelling.

-(Despite having the same name, `enum` in Swift or Rust is different - it's closer to union type.)
+(Despite having the same name, `enum` in Swift or Rust is different - it's closer to union types.)

 ### Tagging: the false positive

-Unions can be untagged, as in TypeScript.
+A convenient tangent - [unions can be untagged](/untaged-union-undecidable), as in TypeScript.
 We may be required to tag types manually,

 ```TypeScript
 type CreditCardPayment = { _tag: 'CreditCard', credit_card_number: string };